 - 1.5 teaspoon salt

-- 1–2 tablespoon nutritional yeast (want more cheesy flavor, add more nooch!)
+- 1–2 tablespoons nutritional yeast (want more cheesy flavor, add more nooch!)

 - 1 tablespoon miso